Browser does not support script.

 Gives an in-depth insight into the general principles and practice of copyright law.

-Programme materials written by experts in the field.
+Programme materials written by leading academics and professional experts in the field.

 Application status Open